 Your request has been received by DRG.
 A represantative will contact you shortly to provide more details on the research and data contained in this report and ensure that it will meet your current research needs.

-Key Analysis Provided: Brand/therapy usage across longitudinal patient sample.
+Key analysis provided: Brand/therapy usage across a longitudinal patient sample.
 Newly diagnosed patient analysis.
 Treatment initiation and progression.
 Line of therapy analysis.
 Combination therapy analysis.
 Source of business for recently treated patients.
 Persistency and compliance analysis.
 Product-level patient flowcharts.

 Already a Client?
 Log in to access this report.

 Conor Walsh, , is a Senior Director on the Cardiovascular, Metabolic, and Renal Disorders team at Decision Resources.
 Prior to joining Decision Resources, he worked at Medical Marketing Research International.
 Dr. Walsh holds an in bioinformatics and a in cardiac structural biology, both from the University of Manchester.
 For his doctoral work, he studied the molecular mechanisms underlying heart failure.
 Dr. Walsh earned his in biotechnology with first class honors from the National University of Ireland in Galway.